 12. Dark Cloud Cover

 The dark cloud cover pattern anticipates a bearish reversal.
 The pattern comprises two candlesticks – a red candle that opens above the previous green body and closes below its midpoint.
-It suggests that bears have taken control over the market, pushing prices lower.
+It suggests that bears have taken control of the market, pushing prices lower.
 If the shadows of the candles are short, then traders could expect a strong downtrend.

 Besides the bullish and bearish patterns that anticipate trend reversals, there are also candlestick patterns that are neutral or point to the continuation of a trend, be it bullish or bearish.